benrucker/cmpinf0999-pandas/README.md

 # cmpinf0999-pandas
-A demonstration of how to do some useful things with Pandas for CMPINF0999
+A demonstration of how to do some useful things with Pandas with data from the [Western Pennsylvania Regional Datacenter](http://www.wprdc.org/).